All Episodes

 We are in very serious times.

-They're quite different than 1993 when Zoe Baird's nomination was sunk for attorney general over this kind of nanny problem.
+They're quite different than 1993 when Zoe Baird's nomination was sunk for Attorney General over this kind of nanny problem.

-Geithner is by all accounts the only person in Washington who fully understands TARP.
+Geithner is, by all accounts, the only person in Washington who fully understands TARP.

-We cannot afford at this point unless there's gross malfeasance to take him out of the picture.
+You know, $700 billion we cannot afford at this point unless there's gross malfeasance to take him out of the picture.

 This is the drive-by sentiment summed up by Jonathan Alter.

-Geitner is a genius.
+Geithner is a genius.

 He's going to save the economy of the entire world.